 Like furoshiki, there is Japan’s representative cloth culture, which is kimono.
-Wafuku, the Japanese traditional costume, is sometimes called kimono, and this also has features similar to furoshiki.
+Wafuku, the Japanese traditional costume, is sometimes called a kimono, and this also has features similar to furoshiki.

 Whereas Western clothes are sewn three-dimensionally according to the shape of the body, kimono are sewn two-dimensionally.
 The furoshiki is also a two-dimensional cloth.

 When making kimono, people make the best use of the square cloth of the roll, tanmono and make a straight cut, so there is almost no part of the cloth (patch) that is wasted.
-Fabrics were made hand-woven and very expensive in the past, so the spirit of not wasting is alive in wasai (kimono-making).
+Fabrics were made by hand-weaving and very expensive in the past, so the spirit of not wasting is alive in wasai (kimono-making).

-Metaphor: “Spreading the ooburoshiki (big furoshiki).”
+Metaphor: “Spreading the ooburoshiki (big furoshiki)”

 Ooburoshiki (big furoshiki) has a very large size when it is spread, and you rarely wrap such big things in reality.

-Author: Takuya Nagata Amazon ProfileFollow @nagatackle
+Author: Takuya Nagata.
+Amazon ProfileFollow @nagatackle

-Once traveled to Brazil and trained football at CFZ do Rio (Centro de Futebol Zico Sociedade Esportiva) in Rio de Janeiro.
-Played soccer for the Urawa Reds (Urawa Red Diamonds), one of the biggest football clubs in Japan, and toured to Europe.
-Retired at young and voyaged alone to England.
-Established careers as journalist, football coach, consultant, etc. across Europe such as Spain.
-Knowledgeable in creative and technology fields as well.
-The founder of “Propulsive Football” (PROBALL), the world’s first ever competitive mixed football facilitating diversity and spirits for equal participation of the society.
+Once travelled to Brazil and trained football at CFZ do Rio (Centro de Futebol Zico Sociedade Esportiva) in Rio de Janeiro.
+Played soccer for the Urawa Reds (Urawa Red Diamonds), one of the biggest football clubs in Japan, and toured Europe.
+Retired at a young age and voyaged alone to England.
+Established careers as a journalist, football coach, consultant, etc. across Europe such as Spain.
+The founder of “Propulsive Football” (PROBALL), the world’s first-ever competitive mixed football, facilitating diversity and spirit for equal participation in society.